 4. Continuous Feedback Mechanisms

 Companies are focusing more on providing in-the-moment feedback, rather than waiting till the end of the year or just during the appraisal season.
 According to a study by BetterWorks, companies that provided continuous performance management and feedback outperformed their competitors by 24 percent.
-This shows that companies are embracing a less formalized and more agile approach to performance management and appraisals to dynamically set goals, get feedback, and improve productivity.
+This is evidence that companies are embracing less formalized performance management and appraisals.
+With a more agile approach, companies can dynamically set goals, get feedback, and improve productivity.

 Getting Ready for Your Appraisals